dnettoRaw/libdr-in-rust/README.md

-# libft-in-rust
+# libdr-in-rust
-try to make libft like in rust
+try to make libdr like in rust

-libft is the first big project in 42.fr school, originaly this is in C but for funny i try to make this is rust
+libdr is the first big project in 42.fr school, originaly this is in C but for funny i try to make this is rust

 let's start this

     :)
 <h1 align="center">
-	<s>42cursus</s> Rust libft
+	<s>42cursus</s> Rust libdr
 </h1>

 <p align="center">